 - Read up and role-play: Read picture books about visiting the dentist, and encourage your toddler to play “dentist” with a stuffed animal or doll — opening wide, looking inside and giving teeth a polish.

-- Use positive language: Explain to your sweetie that a dentist is a doctor who helps build healthy, strong teeth, but avoid getting into much technical detail about the visit, which may confuse more than it clears up.
+- Use positive language: Explain to your sweetie that a dentist is a doctor who helps build healthy, strong teeth, but avoids getting into much technical detail about the visit, which may confuse more than it clears up.

 - Come prepared: Bring along comfort toys and distractions for the waiting room and the dentist’s chair.